At the AGM in May, a member asked the question: What do Nature Kenya’s projects do? A summary of major project activities is given below:

-- The Siaya and Busia County governments, through Nature Kenya facilitation, have formulated a Land Use Plan (LUP) for the Yala Swamp informed by a Strategic Environmental Assessment (SEA).
-The Yala Swamp land use plan is a negotiated document which provides a framework on how land within the swamp and the surrounding areas will be used.
-The LUP/SEA process is at an advanced stage and is based on the findings of an Ecosystem Services Assessment.
+Nature Kenya, in collaboration with partners including the national government, County Governments of Siaya and Busia, non-government organizations and local communities, has been working to put Yala Swamp KBA, Kenya’s largest papyrus wetland, on a sustainable footing.
+The Siaya and Busia County governments, through Nature Kenya facilitation, have formulated a land use plan for the Yala Swamp informed by a Strategic Environmental Assessment.
+The Yala Swamp land use plan is a negotiated document which provides a framework on how land within the swamp and the surrounding areas will be used – for small-scale and large-scale agriculture, livestock rearing, nature-based industries and protected conservation areas.

 In Mt.
 Kenya, Nature Kenya has partnered with the private sector and community forest associations (CFAs) to plant 100,000 indigenous trees to restore degraded sections of Mt.
 Kenya Forest KBA.
 This initiative seeks strategic commitment and support from the business sector to enhance the quantity and quality of water flowing from Mt.
 Kenya.
 The concept is that water consumers should help pay for protecting the sources of water.
 Other forest conservation initiatives have been undertaken by Nature Kenya in South Nandi and North Nandi, Kakamega and Cherengany Hills forests KBAs.
 These projects have enhanced community participation in conservation of forests through the CFAs.